 The remainder of the route involves the big climb (400 meters) of Mount Carmel from Yagur, up the twisting Nesher road, to the Nof Carmel Panorama Track.
 After taking a break (and breath) at the picnic site the route involves a further climb (150 meters) through the wooded areas to the Druze village of Isfiya.
 Take time to stop where there is a gap in the trees for the magnificent view of the Kishon Valley below.
 Isfiya is on the high spine of the Carmel and for the final part of the ride we use the wonderful forest tracks next to Nahal Hek that descend on the other side of this ridge to Nahal Oren.
 This wide valley, in the heart of the Carmel, is the hub of Mountain Biking activities for the area, and the home ground of the Carmel Mountain Bike Club.
 Tracks lead off in all directions, one of the favorites being the ascent of Har Shokef.

-Overall, Section 7 - Harduf to Beit Oren is the 8th most popular mountain bike trail of all 15 mountain biking in Israel.
+Overall, Section 7 - Harduf to Beit Oren is the 8th most popular mountain bike trail of all 15 mountain biking rides in Israel.